git-submariner/oddlyspecific/content/index.md

   - Intro
 ---

-This is the open journal by [Pasi](https://santaella.de/), [Jan](https://janeisenbach.de/portfolio) & [Leon](https://leonmonschauer.de/).
+This is a knowledgebase by [Pasi](https://santaella.de/), [Jan](https://janeisenbach.de/portfolio) & [Leon](https://leonmonschauer.de/).
 We document our digital findings and learnings.
 Maybe it's useful for you!

+Basically it's a blog about things that are _oddlyspecific_.

 # News